-This drill has an emphasis on speed and receiveing the puck at top speed.
+This drill has an emphasis on speed and receiving the puck at top speed and forces the player to do the drill in overspeed.
 To set up the drill place four equal lines at about the top of the circles along the wall (as shown in the diagram).
 Depending on the amount of players you can have the two opposite lines go at the same time, this results in four players being active on each repetition.

 The first player in line will start with a puck a the blue line.
 The second player will start 3 - 5 strides behind the first player.
 On the whistle both players explode towards the opposite net.
 Player 2 will try to catch Player1 from behind until the far blue.
 If player 1 makes it to the far blue line without being caught from behind then they make a hockey move inside te blue line and take a shot on net.
 Many times we do this as a warm up for the goalies as well so players are required to shoot from the top of the circles.